Course Outline

 Module 5: Creating a Class Hierarchy by Using Inheritance

-In this module, you will learn how to use inheritance to create class hierarchies and extend .NET Framework types.
+In this module, you will learn how to use inheritance to create class hierarchies and extend .NET Framework types for government applications.

 Lessons